Orphan-Crippler/pico_tvoc/README.md

 + NeoPixel 8 Stick https://www.adafruit.com/product/1426

 So I originally made this project many years ago with the Adafruit CCS811 sensor.
 Well when I was gathering links for the parts I found out that this sensor breakout has been discontinued by the manufacturer.
 Luckily there is an upgraded replacement the SGP30 sensor that measures the same things and has a couple new features.
 I will leave the CCS811 code and schematics in a folder in case anyone still has one of these laying around.

+# WARNING!!

+At this point in time I am unable to find a Micro Python driver for the SGP30 that I am able to get working with the Pico.
+I am currently researching this.